GabrielBortolote/bix/README.md

 df = table.to_pandas()
 ```

-After fecthing all data we are going to have 3 dataframes, the main df, queried from the database, the names_df queried from API and the categories_df queried from the parquet web file.
+After fetching all data, we are going to have 3 dataframes: the main df, queried from the database, the names_df queried from the API, and the categories_df queried from the parquet web file.
 Now we can use pandas to easily merge them:

 ```python
 # merge fetched data into a definitive dataframe